opengeos/leafmap/docs/maplibre/overview.md

 # Overview

-This directory contains examples of using MapLibre with Leafmap.
-The source code for each example is adapted from the [MapLibre documentation](https://maplibre.org/maplibre-gl-js/docs/examples/).
+This page contains examples of using [MapLibre](https://maplibre.org) with Leafmap.
+Built on top of the [py-maplibregl](https://github.com/eodaGmbH/py-maplibregl) Python package, Leafmap makes it much easier to create stunning 3D maps with MapLibre in just a few lines of code.
+Some examples are adapted from the [MapLibre documentation](https://maplibre.org/maplibre-gl-js/docs/examples/) and [py-maplibregl examples](https://eodagmbh.github.io/py-maplibregl/examples/every_person_in_manhattan/).
 Credits to the original authors.

+To preview the examples, visit <https://maps.gishub.org>.

 ## Display buildings in 3D